fluid-project/infusion-docs/src/documents/AuxiliarySchemaForPreferencesFramework.md

     //for the component to call to initialize the constructed grades.
     "namespace": "fluid.prefs.constructed",

-    // The common path to settings panel templates.
+    // The common terms to use in "template" and "message" properties in "panels" elements "terms": {
         // The template defined in "panels" element will take precedence over this definition.
         "templatePrefix": "../../../framework/preferences/html/",

-    // The path to the preferences editor own template (e.g. the separated panel prefs editor template) "template": "%prefix/SeparatedPanelPrefsEditor.html",

-    // The common path to settings panel messages.
         // The message defined in "panels" element will take precedence over this definition.
         "messagePrefix": "../../../framework/preferences/messages/",

-    "message": "%prefix/prefsEditor.json",
+    },

+    // The path to the preferences editor own template (e.g. the separated panel prefs editor template) "template": "%templatePrefix/SeparatedPanelPrefsEditor.html",

+     // The path to the preferences editor own message file (e.g. the separated panel prefs editor message file) "message": "%messagePrefix/prefsEditor.json",

     "textSize": {
         "type": "fluid.prefs.textSize",
         "enactor": {